ulif/diceware/docs/wordlists.rst

   Referencia del Español Actual (CREA)`_.
 This list provides the `prefix property`_.

+- `fr` (7776/6^5 words)

+  A list of french words, compiled by @Tango for Tails OS and Tor.
+Handcrafted to avoid offensive and rare words.
+This list provides the `prefix property`_.

 - `it` (8192/2^13 words)

   A list of Italian words, Compiled by `@jawlenskys`_ from Debian dict file for